Caring for the American Legacy

 Each year, investigators submit an annual report summarizing the status of their projects.
 The Research Permit and Reporting System houses these reports known as the Investigator's Annual Reports (IARs).
 Use the 'Search' dropdown menu in the upper left and select 'Investigator's Annual Reports.'
 Next, enter the national park name and reporting year that interest you.

 Since 2004 the GLREC has offered research internships for undergraduate and graduate students during summer months to conduct studies in national parks of the Great Lakes region.
 The goals of the program are to: 1) support the education and career development of students and recent graduates via research opportunities, and 2) provide needed data and information pertaining to important issues and problems associated with resource management in parks.
-Funding for research internships is up to $2,500 per season.
+When available, funding for research internships can be up to $2,500 per season.

 For information on future research internships, contact the Great Lakes Research and Education Center's research coordinator.